 Gymnastics and trampolining

 The University of Bath Sports Training Village is the home of Team Bath Rhythmic Gymnastics Club, the All-Round Senior Girls gold-medallists at the 2018 British Championships.
-Formerly known as City of Bath, the community club – which featured on the CBBC Gym Stars television series – caters for a range of abilities from novice and development squads to international standards.
+Formerly known as City of Bath, the community club – which features on the CBBC Gym Stars television series – caters for a range of abilities from novice and development squads to international standards.
 Click here for more information.

 Ahead of the London 2012 Olympic Games, we were proud to support Great Britain’s senior rhythmic gymnastics group with training facilities and support services.
 See the video below for details of their historic journey.